The Overwhelmed Brain

 Releasing Judgments is a Difficult Path

 For most of my life, I’ve judged people by my sky-high standards.
-Not everyone though – I was actually very selective in who I judged over the years.
+Not everyone though.
+I was actually very selective in who I judged over the years.
 I mainly chose only my romantic partners to be judgmental toward.
-Every woman I’ve ever been in a relationship with has been victim to my judgmental behavior.
+Every woman I’ve ever been in a relationship with has been a victim of my judgmental behavior.

-When you judge someone, you are looking down at what they do in their life as not acceptable, or not good enough for you.
+When you judge someone, you are looking down on what they do in their life as not acceptable, or not good enough for you.

-Judging is when you can’t accept the behavior of another person so you impose your standards upon them.
+Judging is when you can’t accept the words or behavior of another person so you impose your standards upon them.

 What I want to emphasize to you is that you will struggle in your relationships if you have judgmental behavior that you don’t address.
 Life will be harder and you will lose people that are close to you.
 And if you never let go of being critical and judgmental of others, you will never be able to get the kind of relationships you want.